 - reduced fatty padding – elderly people have less fatty tissue in their skin

-Corns and calluses, can be removed by your local Foot Health Professional.
+These foot conditions, corns and callus, can be removed by your local Foot Health Professional.

 At home you can help prevent the build up of callus by using a foot file daily and applying a good cream with Urea in the ingredients.